jemmings-git/pyrite_analysis/README.md

 Chronostratigraphic timescales were plotted in R using the [*deeptime* R package](https://github.com/willgearty/deeptime).

 Please refer to the **Supplementary materials** for the complete R package reference list.

+All figures were produced initially in R using the code in this repository, followed by aesthetic adjustments using a professional graphics software package.